-You’ll need to find out which segments of the market respond respond most positively to what you’re selling.
+You’ll need to find out which segments of the market respond most positively to what you’re selling.
 Research their purchasing habits and understand why your offering appeals to them more than others.
-Once you know this you can target these types of customers.
+Once you know this you can target these types of clients.

 6. Set yourself apart from the competition

 Competitor analysis is essential to business success, so you can set yourself apart from the pack.
-To do this, you first need to know what your competitors offer and how good they at it.
-A good starting point is to test what each rival offers, as a paying customer.
+To do this, you first need to know what your competitors offer and how good they are at it.
+A good starting point is to test what each rival offers its paying clients.

 7. Work out your profit forecast